jdh4/pytorch_multi_gpu_training/README.md

 srun python myscript.py
 ```

 The script above uses 3 nodes with 2 tasks per node and therefore 2 GPUs per node.
-This yields a total of 4 processes and each proces can use 8 CPU-cores for data loading.
+This yields a total of 4 processes and each process can use 8 CPU-cores for data loading.
 Make sure your code can efficiency use 3 nodes since the queue time will be substantial for such a case.
 You might be better off using 1 or 2 nodes per job.

+## Full script

 ```python
 from __future__ import print_function